pachadotdev/analogsea/cran-comments.md

  License components with restrictions and base license permitting such:
      MIT + file LICENSE
    File 'LICENSE':
-     YEAR: 2016
+     YEAR: 2017
      COPYRIGHT HOLDER: Scott Chamberlain; RStudio

 ## Reverse dependencies

-There are no reverse dependencies.
+I have run R CMD check on the 1 reverse dependency.
+(Summary at https://github.com/sckott/analogsea/blob/master/revdep/README.md).
+No problems were found.
+The maintainer was notified of the release.

 ---

-This release includes many new functions, and some improved documentation.
+This release includes some new functions and some changed function names, as well as a number of small fixes and improvements.

 Thanks!
 Scott Chamberlain